PatrikRaffeiner/masterThesis/README.md

 # masterThesis
 Accompanying code for the master thesis written at the MCI in the study program Medichal Technologies.
-The content below is completely automated and written 100% in python.
+The provided content below is completely automated and written 100% in python.
 The main file can be found under masterThesis_main.

 Content:
 - Generation of primitives at various positions and orientations via PIL